kipkurui/drug_design_workshop/README.md

 # From Genomics to Drug Design Workshop

-We are planning the Drug Design Workshop/hackathon at Kenyatta University on December 13th and 14th.
+We are planning the Drug Design Workshop/hackathon at Kenyatta University on Februry 15th and 16th 2024.

 ## Introduction
 Africa is home to an astonishing array of plant species, boasting over 45,000 varieties, according to Klopper et al. (2007).
 This remarkable biodiversity holds the promise of being a valuable source of novel anti-cancer drugs.
 Specifically, the East African region, with its rich natural plant diversity, presents a unique opportunity for drug discovery.